mohtashim-ali/course-project-the-basis/Markdown Files/Progress_Report.md

 #### Controller Classes

 1. UserHandler - Handles user information such as their input
-2. Input.WalkthroughCustomInput - Accepts custom user input and outputs the answer
+2. UI.WalkthroughCustomInput - Accepts custom user input and outputs the answer

 #### Basic Command Line

-1. Input.WalkthroughCustomInput Class - Allows users to type in the console, and the output will be printed in the console
+1. UI.WalkthroughCustomInput Class - Allows users to type in the console, and the output will be printed in the console
 2. Calculator HTML (Future Goal)

 ## Scenario Walk-through

 To keep it simple, first the user types in a mathematical expression, such as ```2 + 2```.
-Then, the input is processed to make sure it is in the valid form, sent to the Input.InputProcessor class where it is split up, checked for any errors, and computed.
-Finally, the Input.WalkthroughCustomInput class prints the computed answer.
+Then, the input is processed to make sure it is in the valid form, sent to the UseCase.InputProcessor class where it is split up, checked for any errors, and computed.
+Finally, the UI.WalkthroughCustomInput class prints the computed answer.